pmigut/gtin-validator/README.md

 This library is a set of static methods for GTIN validation.

-The library is best suited for quick validation of many codes without initiating new object for each code.
+The library is best suited for quick validation of many codes without instantiating new object for each code.
 Simple `true` or `false` is returned and no additional details are provided on failure.
 Only trade product codes return `true`, codes with restricted or special use prefix return `false`.